sigridjineth/anthropic-assignment/SCRIPTS.md

 ### Narration (20s) — EMPHASIZE SOURCES

-> "Now look at the response.
+> *(Point at the response)*
 >
-> It combines three skills.
-But here's the key — look at **Sources**.
+> "Here's the answer.
+Context Editing for within-session.
+Memory for cross-session.
+Fintech-specific: compliance-critical info should persist.
 >
-> Every claim traces to a specific file with a quoted excerpt.
-This is the difference between 'sounds right' and '**provably right**.'
+> But scroll down.
+Look at **Sources**."
 >
+> *(Point at each source)*
+>
+> "Every claim traces to a specific file.
+Not just 'memory_playbook' — but the actual excerpt: 'Cross-session persistence for user preferences.'
+>
-> Three teams' knowledge, one conversation, verifiable."
+> Three teams' knowledge.
+One conversation. **Verifiable.**
+>
+> That's the difference between 'sounds right' and 'provably right.'
+Your customer can trust this because *you* can verify it."

 ---